Please note: the page will print without the top and left navigation bars and in black and white only.

 The rule applies where court proceedings are ongoing, and through all stages of appeal until the matter is completed.
 It may also apply where court proceedings have not yet been started, but are imminent.

 The rule is not limited to parties in a case or their lawyers.
-It applies to the public, statements by public officials and statements made in the Legislature.
+It applies to the public and to statements by public officials.
+The principles underlying the rule also apply to statements made by MPPs in the Legislature, and are overseen by the Speaker, by virtue of the Standing Orders of the Legislative Assembly.

 The sub judice rule may be breached by public statements that risk prejudging matters or issues that are before the courts.
 It is the concept of prejudging that is central to the rule.